Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much does a funeral cost in Texas?

-Understand your potential expenses and where to turn for financial help if needed.
+Understand your potential expenses and how to pay for a funeral in Texas

 Being aware of the costs and the resources that are available to you when planning a funeral can help smooth the process.
 Here’s our breakdown of typical funeral costs for residents of Texas.

 Average cost of a funeral in Texas

 The average cost of a burial in Texas is $6,937.90.
 This is slightly higher than the national average, which is around $6,723.92.
 That number isn’t just a reflection of funeral home costs, but a comprehensive look at what the services cost altogether.